lyraproj/docs/_docs/architecture.md

 ### Federated Loaders

 The Loader framework provided by the *pcore* module is used to form a loader hierarchy in Lyra.
-The basic loader hierarchy finds the all the well-known types such as *String*, *Integer*, *Array*, etc. It also allows for new types and functions to be added.
+The basic loader hierarchy finds all the well-known types such as *String*, *Integer*, *Array*, etc. It also allows for new types and functions to be added.
 Lyra then adds a customized loader that finds services and definitions.

 All types, functions, workflow steps, etc. are loaded on demand.
 The loader finds many things by looking for named files in well known directories such as "workflows" and "types".
 When a user invokes the Lyra CLI with an *apply* command with the name of a manifest, the loader will look for a file with that name that has a known extension such as ".yaml" or ".pp".
 If found, it will load it and hand it over to the workflow engine for execution.